PIP (Personal Injury Protection) in Florida

 - Funeral expenses: Death benefits may be paid to family members if a crash is fatal.

-Although Florida PIP covers up to $10,000 in medical costs and $10,000 in property damage, policyholders are not guaranteed to receive those full amounts.
+Although Florida PIP covers up to $10,000 in medical costs, policyholders are not guaranteed to receive the full amount.
 For example:

 - There’s a deadline: You must seek medical treatment within 14 days of the accident or you will lose your rights to PIP compensation forever.

 - Medical bills aren’t paid in full: PIP will pay for just 80 percent of treatment costs for car accident injuries.

 - Compensation for non-emergency injuries are even more limited: PIP will only cover up to $2,500 in medical expenses if a doctor says that the injury is not an emergency medical condition (EMC).
 If treatment costs exceed that amount, the difference must be paid out-of-pocket by the victim unless his/her health insurance company agrees to cover it.

 - There is only partial wage replacement: PIP coverage for lost wages is up to 60 percent of a person’s lost income, with a $10,000 maximum.

 - Death benefits are capped: Personal injury protection in Florida allows for up to $5,000 for funeral and burial costs.

 - Some treatments are not covered: Certain services, including acupuncture and massage therapy, are not covered by PIP.

 If you’re facing significant expenses beyond what PIP will pay, it’s still possible to file a lawsuit for additional compensation in Florida.
 You’ll need to speak with an experienced Florida car accident attorney at Brooks Law Group to determine your legal options.